raymondworkshop/raymondworkshop.github.io/_posts/self/2021-04-21-a-better-me.md

     -   Self care - **Don't give away your emotions for free**

-        -   **stop feeling guilty for choosing peace over peole**, you are the first
+        -   **stop feeling guilty for choosing peace over people**, you are the first
         -   **stop feeling responsible for** how they treat you
         -   it is not your worth and not you